bkudaimi/Project-Portfolio/README.md

 Model_PredictingEmissions: This model predicts the amount of CO2 emissions from new motor vehicles to ensure government compliance.

 Model_PredictingMovieRatings: This model predicts the IMDb rating for new films allowing directors to focus on films predicted to be good ones.

+Kudaimi_Bilal_DS_Project_List: A list of the projects and a short description summarizing each one.

 Projects 9 and 10 will be completed by June 2022.

 Visit my GitHub repository at https://github.com/bkudaimi/Project-Portfolio for the files named here.